• Skip to primary navigation

 Additional items for your Japan winter packing list

 Japan in winter is beautiful but you do need to pack some extra stuff if you want to stay comfortable.
-Here are my recommendations:
+Here are my recommendations for winter travel in Japan:

-Here is a convenient printable pdf that you can use as your Japan trip packing list.
+Here is a convenient printable pdf that you can use as your packing for Japan travel checklist.
 Download it for free below!

 What to pack for Japan: in conclusion

 I hope this Japan packing checklist will help you prepare for your trip to Japan.
-Please let me know if you have any questions, you can leave a comment below or send me a message.
+Please let me know if you have any questions about this comprehensive packing list, you can leave a comment below or send me a message.

 Also read my other Japan posts for more Japan travel inspiration!